maharjanmilan/Wamp-Virtual-Host-Creator/README.md

 a user to input virtual domain name and document root, and then adds all the required configuartion itself.

 #How to use it?
-Just run it as a Administrator.
+Download wamp-vhost-creator.bat and run it as a Administrator.

 If you are running this script for the first time: